jasmin-software/dotnet_agui_workshop/Workshop/4. Human-in-the-Loop/README.md

 > dotnet_diagnostic.MEAI001.severity = none
 > ```

-Add this tool to the `Program.cs` in the client folder:
+Add this tool to generate a text file to `Program.cs` in the `Client` folder:
 ``` C#
 [Description("Generate a text file with the specified filename and content.")]
 string GenerateTextFile(